msea1/MiscCode/Python/test.md

 Larger picture I'm just not very excited by Baku.
 Can't quite tell why.
 Even in places not my fancy I usually get an energy boost from arriving.
 Instead I'm more wondering if I'll feel so nonplussed all trip.
 Maybe I'm just put off by the disappointing hostel and bulvar rip-off?

 ---

-**Bidet**: _21:07:41 +04_ _Clear 21°C_

-![IMG_7033][baku37]

-An early reminder that we'd be making use of bidets frequently on this trip.
-It finally got me over the hump and committed to trying to install one when I got home - which I did ultimately do.

-[baku37]: ./photos/IMG_7033.jpg

----

 **Interesting word choice**: _21:27:41 +04_ _Clear 21°C_